Commission on Ministry

 Committee on Discernment

-Mission: Develop and oversee the discernment process for those experiencing a call to ministry; recruit, train and support Diocesan Spiritual Discernment Facilitators; design and lead Diocesan Discernment Retreats; provide advice and counsel to the Bishop on matters related to discernment; serve as a resource on discernment for the Diocese.
+Mission: Develop and oversee the discernment process for those experiencing a call to ministry; recruit, train and support Discernment Facilitators; design and lead Diocesan Discernment Retreats; provide advice and counsel to the Bishop on matters related to discernment; serve as a resource on discernment for the Diocese.

-Diocesan Spiritual Discernment Facilitators work with congregations in forming and supporting Parish Discernment Committees which, in turn, work with members of the congregation who are discerning a call to leadership in the Church.
+Discernment Facilitators work with congregations in forming and supporting Parish Discernment Committees which, in turn, work with members of the congregation who are discerning a call to leadership in the Church.

-Chair: Mr. Tom Hahn and the Rev. Bambi Willis
+Chairs: Mr. Tom Hahn and the Rev. Bambi Willis

 Committee on the Diaconate